Flo-Master: Impact

+In the mid-1960s, the psychedelic liquid light show as visual accompaniment to live electric music became a feature of gigs and Flo-master inks were often used, due to the intensity of their colour and the convenience of the nozzle feature on the refill cans.

-When street-writing took to the subways in New York City at the start of the 1970s, Flo-Master opaque inks were the natural choice for graffiti artists, as they adhered to virtually any surface permanently.
-In addition, the ink was not only opaque on glass, but covered up pre-existing writing as well.
+When street-writing took to the subways in New York City at the start of the 1970s, Flo-Master opaque inks were chosen by graffiti artists, as they adhered to virtually any surface permanently.
+In addition, the ink was not only opaque on glass, but also covered up pre-existing writing.

-These unique properties allowed subway writers to "toy out" rivals, obliterating old "tags" with new ones.
 Flo-Master inks were not only colorful and durable; in addition, the design of their cans allowed for portability, quick refilling and artful "pointing" and "edging" of "Uni-Wide" and "Mini-Wide" markers—designed for "ribbon"-style writing on glass—which were extremely popular with early graffiti writers as well.

 Decline

 Due to its high lead content—the ingredient which gave Flo-Master inks their distinctive attributes—production was suspended by regulation.
-The once bright and durable Flo-Master inks faded from history, contributing to the end of the Golden Age of American graffiti by the mid-1980s.